ricardoalonsomx/TC1001S100_2/README.md

-    To Solve the second exercise we observe the edges from the inside() function and use the to construct a condition such that when the snake gets out of the setup, it reapears on the other side of it.
+    To Solve the second exercise we observe the edges from the inside() function and use the to construct a condition such that when the snake gets out of the setup, it reappears on the other side of it.

     On the second exercise, we tried to make the food move contrary to what the user entered through the keyboard to make it run away from the Snake